-In order to confirm our preliminary data, targeted metabotyping (Biocrates Absolute IDQp180) was performed on plasma from the validation cohort including 43 patients with ALF, 24 HC, 21 patients with stable decompensated cirrhosis, and 31 with sepsis (as proinflammatory control).
-Unsupervised MVA using PCA and supervised OPLS-DA identified LPC 16:0 as highly discriminant between ALF and HC together with glutamine, alanine, and the phosphatidylcholines 34:2, 36:2 and 36:3 (R2X 0.592; R2Y 0.666, Q2 0.613, AUROC 0.969961) (Fig 2A,B,D).
-From enrichment analysis, phospholipid biosynthesis was the principal pathway differentiating ALF from HC (Fig 2C) and cirrhosis but not from sepsis (Suppl Fig 2).
-Moreover, LPC 16:0 remained relevant (within the top 10 metabolites identified with VIP) when samples were analysed using SOFA score as Y in a PLS model (R2X 0.645; R2Y 0.677; Q2 0.599; p= 4.17616e-22), highlighting the correlation with the severity of the disease (Fig 2E).
+In order to confirm our preliminary data, targeted metabotyping (Biocrates Absolute IDQp180) was performed on plasma from the validation cohort, including 43 individuals with ALF, 24 HCs, 21 individuals with stable decompensated cirrhosis, and 31 with sepsis (as proinflammatory control).
+Unsupervised multivariate analysis using PCA and supervised OPLS-DA identified LPC 16:0 as highly discriminant between ALF and HC together with glutamine, alanine, and the PCs 34:2, 36:2 and 36:3 (R2X 0.592; R2Y 0.666, Q2 0.613, AUROC 0.969961) (Fig. 2A,B,D).
+From enrichment analysis, phospholipid biosynthesis was the principal pathway differentiating ALF from HC (Fig. 2C) and cirrhosis but not from sepsis (Fig. S2).
+Moreover, LPC 16:0 remained relevant (within the top 10 metabolites identified with VIP) when samples were analysed using SOFA score as Y in a PLS model (R2X 0.645; R2Y 0.677; Q2 0.599; p = 4.17616e-22), highlighting the correlation with the severity of the disease (Fig. 2E).

-Lysophosphatidylcholines are prognostic markers of poor outcome in ALF
+LPCs are prognostic markers of poor outcome in ALF

-Univariate analysis showed a reduction of LPC 16:0, 18:0 and 18:1 in ALF patients compared to HC and cirrhosis (Fig 3A).
-Moreover, patients with poor prognosis (dead or transplanted at 90 days) had the lowest relative amounts of these lipids e.g. for LPC 16:0 and LPC 18:1 p<0.05 (Figure 3B).
-Furthermore, the amounts of these LPCs were negatively correlated with MELD score.
-(Suppl Fig 1) Both for ALF and sepsis no difference was found in the quantities of LPCs observed according to the presence of one particular organ failure (namely renal, circulatory and respiratory) (Suppl Fig 1F).
+Univariate analysis showed a reduction of LPC 16:0, 18:0 and 18:1 in individuals with ALF compared to HCs and those with cirrhosis (Fig. 3A).
+Moreover, individuals with poor prognosis (dead or transplanted at 90 days) had the lowest relative amounts of these lipids, e.g. for LPC 16:0 and LPC 18:1 p <0.05 (Fig. 3B).
+Furthermore, the amounts of these LPCs were negatively correlated with MELD score (Fig. S1).
+Both for ALF and sepsis, no difference was found in the quantities of LPCs observed according to the presence of one particular organ failure (namely renal, circulatory and respiratory) (Fig. S1F).

-ATX and PLA2 were increased in plasma of ALF patients
+ATX and PLA2 were increased in the plasma of individuals with $\ensuremath{\mathsf{ALF}}$

 In order to explore the source of reduced LPC concentrations in plasma, we studied the main enzymes involved in their metabolism.
-There was an increase in ATX (ALF vs HC p<0.001) and its product LPA in ALF compared to both HC and sepsis (ALF vs HC p<0.01).
-PLA1 was also increased in all diseases (cirrhosis, ALF and sepsis), however PLA2 was only increased in ALF vs cirrhosis (ALF vs C), and vs HC (p<0.0001) (Fig 3C).
-Taken together these findings suggest a potential role for liver-ATX mediated conversion of LPC into LPA.
+There was an increase in ATX (ALF vs. HC p <0.001) and its product LPA in ALF compared to both HCs and those with sepsis (ALF vs. HC p <0.01).
+PLA1 was also increased in all diseases (cirrhosis, ALF and sepsis), however PLA2 was only increased in ALF vs. cirrhosis, and vs. HCs (p <0.0001) (Fig. 3C).
+Taken together these findings suggest a potential role for ATX-mediated conversion of LPC into LPA in the liver.